emmanuelsdias/web-app-dev/README.md

 ## DOM Tree

-This project involved creating a DOM (Document Object Model) tree editor using JQuery.
+This project involved creating a DOM (Document Object Model) tree editor using jQuery.
 The primary goal was to provide a user-friendly interface for manipulating elements within a DOM tree.
 The user should be able to select the tree nodes, changing their colors upon selection.
 Finally, they should be able to add, edit or remove an element.

 ### Development process

+First, I created a simple DOM tree and spent a significant amount of time trying to add the branches (paths) and leaves (circles) connecting the items.
+Then, using jQuery, I added the ability to select a node, changing their color upon selection.
+Afterward, I implemented the ability to create, edit, and remove nodes.
+Finally, I replaced the default alerts/prompts with custom alert/prompt boxes, the designs of which I could customize.

 ### Lessons learned

+Throughout the project, I gained a solid understanding of fundamental jQuery concepts.
+I learned how to utilize jQuery's methods for selecting elements and performing various CRUD (Create, Read, Update, Delete) operations on them.
+Additionally, I created custom alert and prompt dialog boxes, which could be tailored to match the project's theme and aesthetics.

+However, I recognize that the handling of click events could have been more organized and efficient.
+Additionally, the functions responsible for submitting input dialogs would benefit from better communication with other functions.
+A more streamlined approach, involving the passing of parameters rather than multiple document searches for data retrieval, would enhance code clarity and maintainability.